INVESTOR HREDD PRECISION TOOLS

 5. Does Not Adequately Account for Gender

-Does the scheme apply a gender lens in designing the standard and establishing procedures for conducting audits?
+Does the initiative apply a gender lens in designing the standard and establishing procedures for conducting audits?

 ❐ Yes